SkylineCommunications/dataminer-docs/connector-help/connector_help/GatesAir_Maxiva_ULX-OP_Logic.md

 ## Notes

-This connector is part of a group of 3 drivers, which together form the GatesAir Maxiva ULX-OP.
+This connector is part of a group of 3 connectors, which together form the GatesAir Maxiva ULX-OP.
 As each part of this setup has its own IP address, the connector was split up in 3 parts.